-State of Kuwait seeks to create appropriate investment climate through suitable investment opportunities that allow the attraction of private equity, up-to-date technology and knowledge by implementing strategic projects based on Public Private Partnership (PPP) schemes.
-In addition to providing citizens with opportunities to participate in such project, promote savings and realize additional income sources.
+The state of Kuwait seeks to create an appropriate investment climate through suitable investment opportunities that allow the attraction of private equity, up-to-date technology, and knowledge by implementing strategic projects based on Public Private Partnership (PPP) schemes.
+In addition to providing citizens with opportunities to participate in such projects, promote savings and realize additional income sources.

-In this connection, State of Kuwait enacted Law No 116 of 2014 regarding Public Private Partnership (PPP) on 23rd July 2014.
-The Law was published on the official gazette “Kuwait Al-Youm” on volume No. 1197 dated 17th August 2014.
+In this connection, the State of Kuwait enacted Law No 116 of 2014 regarding Public Private Partnerships (PPP) on 23rd July 2014.
+The Law was published in the official gazette “Kuwait Al-Youm” in volume No. 1197 dated 17th August 2014.

 Issuance of such a Law is a logical development to treat certain gaps in Law No. 7 of 2008 concerning regulation of B.O.T, and other similar schemes, and certain provisions of Law Decree No. 105 of 1980 regarding State Property.

-Law No 116 of 2014 regarding Public Private Partnership established a set of new criteria that can be summarized as follows:
+Law No 116 of 2014 regarding Public Private Partnerships established a set of new criteria that can be summarized as follows:

 The Law was titled Public Private Partnership.
 It pointed out that B.O.T. and all other similar schemes are types of schemes that fall under the title “Public Private Partnership” scheme.

-Regularization of the status of projects existing prior to effective date of the law:
+- Regularization of the status of projects existing prior to the effective date of the law:

-Offering PPP projects with total cost not exceeding KD 60 million through competition.
+- Offering PPP projects with total costs not exceeding KD 60 million through competition.
 An investor may hold the entire share capital of the project company:

-- The Council of Ministry is authorized to make decisions on offering certain projects with cost not exceeding KD 250 million through competition:
+- The Council of Ministry is authorized to make decisions on offering certain projects with costs not exceeding KD 250 million through competition: